PSA: Controlling Crohn's disease with a keto / carnivore diet

 After I hit my target weight (two to three months or so) I will run a few tests, gradually reducing controls to see if there are observable impacts:

-My feeling is that the diverse keto diet will work, and the low carb diet will result in ramping up symptoms.
+My feeling is that the diverse keto diet will work (a few exclusions may prove necessary), and the low carb diet will result in ramping up symptoms.
 But I'll do the experiement and we'll see.

 Just so you know

-Just to be clear, I'm still taking the azathioprine and it is still providing some degree of suppression.
+Just to be clear, I'm still taking the azathioprine and it is still providing a fair bit of immune suppression.
 I can't live without it.
 So this is actually a combined treatment.
 This is not a 'cure'.
-There is no cure for Crohn's disease, let's just get over that and move on.

 I'm also not a dietary zealot.
 I do not want to be on a carnivore or keto diet.
 I just want to eat pizza and live a normal life.
 But for people with Crohn's or other auto-immune diseases, sometimes the best choice you have is to take the one that is less SUCK.